Indications for Total Hip Replacement in Dogs and Cats

 Joint infection is an absolute contraindication for hip replacement surgery.
 The presence of hindquarter or generalized dermatitis, ear infection, urinary tract infection and dental disease must be resolved prior to surgery.

 Cancer, with or without spread to the rest of the body, is a relative contraindication to THR surgery.
 Occasionally, some forms of bone cancer that are highly localized to the hip joint may not be a complete contraindication.
 It is sometimes feasible to implant a custom-made prosthesis in selected cases.
-Follow-up cancer therapy may also be indicated.
+Follow-up cancer therapy may also be indicated in those patients.

 Less Expensive, Alternative Surgery Comes with Unpredictable Results